-- Skilled nursing care facility.
-An institution or that part of an institution, which provides convalescent skilled nursing care 24-hours-a-day and is classified as a skilled nursing care facility under Medicare. - Ÿ Hospice.
-A facility that: - Ÿ provides primarily inpatient care to terminally ill patients; - Ÿ is licensed/certified by the jurisdiction in which it operates; - Υ is supervised by a staff of doctors (M.D. or D.O.) with at least one such doctor on call 24 hours a day; - Ÿ provides 24-hour-a-day nursing services under the direction of a registered nurse (R.N.) and has a full-time administrator; and - Ÿ provides an ongoing quality assurance program.
+- Christian Science nursing facility.
+A facility which is approved by the Commission for the Accreditation of Christian Science Nursing Organizations/Facilities, Inc. - Skilled nursing care facility.
+An institution or that part of an institution, which provides convalescent skilled nursing care 24-hours-a-day and is classified as a skilled nursing care facility under Medicare. - Hospice.
+A facility that: - provides primarily inpatient care to terminally ill patients; - is licensed/certified by the jurisdiction in which it operates; - is supervised by a staff of doctors (M.D. or D.O.) with at least one such doctor on call 24 hours a day; - provides 24-hour-a-day nursing services under the direction of a registered nurse (R.N.) and has a full-time administrator; and - provides an ongoing quality assurance program.